rooseveltframework/roosevelt/README.md

 [![NPM version](https://badge.fury.io/js/roosevelt.png)](http://badge.fury.io/js/roosevelt) [![Dependency Status](https://gemnasium.com/kethinov/roosevelt.png)](https://gemnasium.com/kethinov/roosevelt) [![Gittip](http://img.shields.io/gittip/kethinov.png)](https://www.gittip.com/kethinov/)

-Roosevelt is a new web framework for [Node.js](http://nodejs.org) which uses [Teddy](https://github.com/kethinov/teddy) for HTML templating, [LESS](http://lesscss.org) for CSS preprocessing, and [Closure Compiler](https://developers.google.com/closure/compiler) for JS minification by default, but is designed to be configurable so you can supply your own templating system, CSS preprocessor, or JS minifier if you like.
+Roosevelt is a new web framework for [Node.js](http://nodejs.org) which uses [Teddy](https://github.com/kethinov/teddy) for HTML templating, [LESS](http://lesscss.org) for CSS preprocessing, and [Closure Compiler](https://developers.google.com/closure/compiler) for JS minification by default, but is designed to be configurable so you can supply alternative templating systems, CSS preprocessors, or JS minifiers if you like.

 Built on [Express](http://expressjs.com), Roosevelt is designed to abstract all the crusty boilerplate necessary to build a typical Express app, sets sane defaults with mechanisms for override, and provides a uniform [MVC](http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) structure for your app.